mikehuisman/aiblog/posts/maml/page.md

 </head>
 # Model-Agnostic Meta-Learning (MAML)

+In this blog post, we cover arguably the most influential work in the modern field of deep meta-learning, namely model-agnostic meta-learning (MAML) created by [Finn et al. (2017)](https://arxiv.org/pdf/1703.03400.pdf).

 ## Motivation
 Deep neural networks have been shown to be extremely successful, yielding human- or even super-human level performance on various tasks ranging from image recognition to playing games (chess, go, ...).
 Despite these amazing achievements, deep neural networks are very limited in their ability in to learn new tasks quickly (from little data).
 This makes them inapplicable in many real-world domains where little data and computational resources are available [(Hospedales et al. (2020))](https://arxiv.org/pdf/2004.05439.pdf).
 Naturally, this raises the question how we can enable these networks to learn *quickly* (from less data).